tisannai/plinth/README.md

     typedef pl_none ( *pl_ui_f )( pl_t env, pl_t argi, pl_t argo );

-The master passes request towards the slave through `argi` and receives an response through `argo`.
+The master passes requests towards the slave through `argi` and receives responses through `argo`.
 The interface is used by
 performing:

     pl_ui_do( ui, argi, argo );

 from the master side.
 While the interface is universal, the communicating parties are, obviously, required to agree on the communication content details in advance.
+The opaque datastructure referenced by `argi`, contains typically an ID field as first struct field, which can be used to identify the type of content provided.

 ## Plinth API documentation